Walleclipse/Walleclipse.github.io/_posts/2024-11-23-KoopmanHumanoid.md

 ---

-This paper propose a continual learning algorithm designed to iteratively refine Koopman dynamics for high-dimensional legged robots.
-Theoretical analysis shows that the linear approximation error of our method converges monotonically.
-Experimental results demonstrate that our method achieves high control performance on robots like Unitree G1/H1/A1/Go2 and ANYmal D, across various terrains using linear MPC controllers.
+This paper presents a continual learning algorithm for iteratively refining Koopman dynamics in high-dimensional legged robots.
+The method ensures monotonic convergence of linear approximation error and achieves high control performance on Unitree and ANYmal robots across diverse terrains with linear MPC controllers.